enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/arithmetic.md

 <|trick@trickster:templates|trick-id=trickster:subtract|>

-Subtracts multiple fragments.
+Subtracts multiple fragments from the first fragment.

 ;;;;;

-Annexation and Desertion Stratagem both accept {#6644aa}Patterns{} in addition to their normal

-;;;;;

 <|trick@trickster:templates|trick-id=trickster:multiply|>

-Multiplies fragments.
+Multiplies a bunch of fragments.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:divide|>

-Divides fragments sequentially.
+Divides fragments sequentially, starting from the first.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:modulo|>

-Gives the remainder of dividing the first number by the second number.
+Returns the remainder of dividing the first number by the second number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:power|>

-Gives the first number raised to the power of the second.
+Returns the first number raised to the power of the second.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:max|>

-Gives the highest of its input values.
+Returns the highest of its input values.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:min|>

-Gives the lowest of its input values.
+Returns the lowest of its input values.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:ceil|>

-Gives the value of the input rounded up.
+Returns the value of the input rounded up.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:floor|>

-Gives the value of the input rounded down.
+Returns the value of the input rounded down.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:round|>

-Gives the rounded value of the input.
+Returns the rounded value of the input.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:sqrt|>

-Gives the square root of the input.
+Returns the square root of the input.

 ;;;;;